grettke/help/help.md

 -   `comint-previous-matching-input-from-input`
 -   `comint-history-isearch-backward-regexp`

-Personal customizations for this mode.
-For some currently unknown reason, `smartparens` only runs when you call `smartparens-strict-mode` and not `turn-on-smartparens-strict-mode` like it does everywhere else.

 For a while I used `ess-eval-buffer-and-go`, but now I know that it is insanely faster to use `ess-eval-buffer` instead.
 Previously I&rsquo;ve read people saying that, and it is true.

-When I started to standardize arrows across modes, I recalled the `ess` documentation and was also reminded <sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>
-here how easy it is to customize it.

 **Philosophy**

-The current `ESS` maintainers philosophies about how to maintain an ℝ code-base make sense to me and are virtually the same as my own.
+The current `ESS` maintainers philosophies about how to maintain an R code-base make sense to me and are virtually the same as my own.
 Quite simply, the rule is that the code artifacts are the single source of system definition.
 Consequently, the system should be configured in this manner: